rng-guy/NFSMWBartender/README.md

 **General**:

+* Deleting all files of this set is the only way to disable the two Heat-level fixes.

 * The Heat-level reset fix is completely incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions](https://github.com/ExOptsTeam/NFSMWExOpts/releases) mod by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in general, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' `NFSMWExtraOptionsSettings.ini` configuration file.
 You can set the maximum Heat level (1-10) at a given Blacklist rank XY by changing the value of the `0xe8c24416` parameter in the corresponding `race_bin_XY` VltEd entry instead.

 * If you do not install the missing menu textures (`FixMissingTextures.end`), then the game will simply not display a number next to Heat gauges in menus when your car's Heat level is above 5.
 The Heat-level reset fix, on the other hand, will work even without these missing textures.